 Since 2012 I have been the communications director of the Center for Inquiry, a secular humanist and skeptic organization (which of course does not necessarily endorse any of my opinions that are expressed on this or any other platform).
 Every weekday I write the CFI blog The Morning Heresy.

-A a brief shining moment I hosted the Center for Inquiry podcast Point of Inquiry.
+For one brief shining moment I hosted the Center for Inquiry podcast Point of Inquiry.

 After about a decade as a professional actor, I earned a master’s degree in political management from George Washington University in Washington, DC, and worked in various areas of national politics.
 I now live in Maine.
 I was for a time a contributor to the blog Friendly Atheist and Android Police.